 So why could it be quietly killing your quality and you aren’t aware of it?

 The design of some wrenches includes a torque block or a pawl.
 (Terms vary by manufacturer.)
 That pawl or torque block can be made of steel, plastic, or other materials.

-When the wrench reaches the target torque, the tilt block tilts, and the tang hits the side of the wrench.
+When the wrench reaches the target torque, the tilting block tilts, and the tang hits the side of the wrench.
 You hear and feel the "click."
 The image to the right shows the wrench in the clicked position.

 When taking pressure off the spring, the design may allow the wrench to relieve pressure on the torque block.
 This can allow the torque block to disorient, shift.
 Some wrenches can be set to zero pressure on the spring or have the handle further away from the spring.
 Not only can the torque block disorient, but it can also even fall out of place in the wrench.

 If the torque block disorients, calibration is lost.
 Repeatability becomes an issue because the block no longer functions as designed.
 Typically in the tilt block design, the block itself is not square.
-That means when the tilt block is reoriented and is on its side, the torque value has changed without your knowledge.
-The scale still reads the same torque value, but what wrench says, and what it does, are two entirely different things.
+That means when the tilting block is reoriented and is on its side, the torque value has changed without your knowledge.
+The scale still reads the same torque value, but what the wrench says, and what it does, are two entirely different things.
 The difference in torque could be 20% or it could be 50%.
 It depends on the dimensions of the torque block.

 The rounded case works against accuracy, repeatability, and durability.

 The functioning parts have no support from ball bearings or the sides of the wrench.